We’re here for IT

 Software Purchasing and Licensing

 The university offers no-cost and low-cost software that can be installed on departmental or personal devices.
-For a list of available software, visit the WashU IT software website (sl.wustl.edu), the University Libraries website (library.wustl.edu), and the Bernard Becker Medical Library website (becker.wustl.edu).
-You can download software using the Software Center app on your PC desktop or the Self-Service app on your Mac desktop.
-Visit website for more information on installing software.
+For a list of available software, visit the WashU IT software website, the University Libraries website, and the Bernard Becker Medical Library website.
+You can download software using the Software Center app (Windows computers) or the Self-Service app (Macs).
+Visit the Software for Faculty and Staff for more information on installing software on your WashU IT managed computer.

 The WashU IT Depot maintains an inventory of stock Dell and Apple products that can be ordered in the ServiceNow system.
 Most purchases must be approved by your department budgetary approver before fulfillment.
 The Depot also accepts custom orders and can work with you to better understand your needs and provide a quote.
 Click the New Computer Equipment task on ONE.wustl.edu to learn more about ordering computers, accessories and other technology.